4teamwork/opengever.core/.github/pull_request_template.md

 - New functionality:
   - [ ] for `document` also works for `mail`
   - [ ] for `task` also works for `forwarding`
+- Further improvements needed:
+  - [ ] Create follow-up stories and link them in the PR and Jira issue
 - Upgrade steps (changes in profile):
   - [ ] Make it deferrable if possible
   - [ ] Execute as much as possible conditionally